digiltd/oh-rtd-test/KNX-Binding.md

 Each itemtype (see page [Items](Explanation-of-Items#itemtype)) accepts different command types.
 When binding an item to KNX you can provide one KNX group address ("mainGA") and several listening group addresses ("listeningGA") to each commandtype.

-mainGAs are used for updating the status of an openHAB items via KNX.
+mainGAs are used for updating the status of openHAB items via KNX.
 There can only be one mainGA for an openHAB item (Highlander principle :-) listeningGAs are used for obtaining status changes from KNX.
-There can be multiple listeningGAs for one item.
+There can be multiple listeningGAs for one openHAB item.

 ### Example

 Given we want to bind a Dimmer Item to KNX, we have first to check which commands an openHAB dimmer item does accept:

-On page [Items](Explanation-of-Items#itemtype) we that an openHAB Dimmer Item accepts three types of commands:
+On page [Items](Explanation-of-Items#itemtype) we find that an openHAB Dimmer item accepts three types of commands:

 |Itemname|Description|Command Types|
 |--------|-----------|-------------|